Rhett-Williams/Marketplace_app/README.md

         - The user accounts will be able to create multiple requests
         - The user account will have a name, email, user id, password
         - The user will be able to edit and delete their own accounts but will not be able to manipulate other user's accounts
+ - Admin:
+    User account
+      - has the ability to edit and destroy other user's requests
+      - has the ability to destroy other user accounts
  - Requests:
     belongs_to :user
     has_one_attached :image